KevinMc104/Poke-Go-Stats/README.md

 ## Poke Go Stats
 A simple Android App that consumes off of [Rapid's Pokemon Go API](https://rapidapi.com/brianiswu/api/pokemon-go1) and organizes the given data to display to the user

+## Goals
+* ✔ Create a project that calls out to [RapidAPI](https://rapidapi.com/brianiswu/api/pokemon-go1)'s Pokemon Go Endpoints data to consume, cache, organize, and display for the end user
+* Publish finished product to Google Play Store
+* Present project live on Twitch and save video to YouTube/LinkedIn

 ## Built With
 * [Dagger2](https://dagger.dev/) - For helping to connect Activities to Services and Dependency Injections with annotations
 * [Gradle](https://gradle.org/) - Dependency management